pbloem/profane-tmesis/if-croesus-goes-to-war.md

 But I did not know right away.
 I spent most of my time in those days with no other company than my goats.
 I rarely met people, except when I went into the city to sell my milk.
 The first person I spoke to after the Jinn had disappeared was a keeper of an inn just outside the south walls.
 An unpleasant man, but one who always paid a fair price.

 He enjoyed asking me questions that made me uncomfortable.
 Intimate, physical questions.
 'Coming along nicely, I see', he said, as he poked my chest with a fat finger.
-He spoke loudly, more to his patrons than to me. zSoon, you'll be a ripe little fig. You'll start craving the touch of a man like me.
+He spoke loudly, more to his patrons than to me.
+'Soon, you'll be a ripe little fig. You'll start craving the touch of a man like me.
 And more than a finger too!'
 His patrons laughed.

 'How about it little one?'
 I had passed him the milk, but he held back my money to taunt me.
 'Have you started having ungodly thoughts yet?'